Annual General Meeting of Electors

 4. No other audio or visual recording is to be undertaken without the permission of the Presiding Member.

-5. The order of proceedings will firstly be reference to these rules by the Presiding Person followed by Attendances, Apologies, Leave of Absence, Declaration of Interest, presentation of the Annual Report and Audited Financial Statements, and General Business.
+5. The order of proceedings will firstly be reference to these rules by the Presiding Person followed by Attendances, Apologies, Leave of Absence, Declaration of Interest, presentation of the Annual Report and General Business.

-4. Upon a motion being moved and seconded, the Mayor will call for speakers to address the Chair.
+11. Upon a motion being proposed, the Mayor will call for speakers to address the Chair.

 a) rise and move to the front podium unless unable to do so by reason of sickness or disability;